OctopusDeploy/docs/src/shared-content/structured-configuration-variables.include.md

 </configuration>
 ```

-Similar to the examples above, you can can also replace other attribute values.
+Similar to the examples above, you can also replace other attribute values.
 With a variable named `/configuration/email[@role='admin']/@address` with the value `chief@example.org`, the output will look like:

 ```xml
 <configuration>